watery2/classmeet/README.md

 # classmeet
-used to join google meet calls. im still learnig to program with python, so tell me if there is a problem.
+used to join google meet calls. im still learning to program with python, so tell me if there is a problem.